hyunjunian/Poor-Charlie-s-Almanack/en.md

 First, he said Berkshire beat the market in common stock investing through one sigma of luck because nobody could beat the market except by luck.
 This hard-form version of efficient market theory was taught in most schools of economics at the time.
 People were taught that nobody could beat the market.
 Next, the professor went to two sigmas, and three sigmas, and four sigmas, and when he finally got to six sigmas of luck, people were laughing so hard he stopped doing it.

 Then, he reversed the explanation 180 degrees.
 He said, “No, it was still six sigmas, but it was six sigmas of skill.”
 Well, this very sad history demonstrates the truth of Benjamin Franklin’s observation in *Poor Richard’s Almanack*: “If you would persuade, appeal to interest and not to reason.”
 The man changed his silly view when his incentives made him change it and not before.

-> “If you would persuade, appeal to interest and not to reason.”
->

 I watched the same thing happen at the Jules Stein Eye Institute at UCLA.
 I asked at one point, “Why are you treating cataracts only with a totally obsolete cataract operation?”
 And the man said to me, “Charlie, it’s such a wonderful operation to teach.”
 When he stopped using that operation, it was because almost all the patients had voted with their feet.
 Again, appeal to interest and not to reason if you want to change conclusions.